0xfiending/solidity-interview-questions/README.md

 - External functions can only be called by outside contracts and EOAs.

 2. Approximately, how large can a smart contract be?
+- EIP170 introduces code size limit of 24 kilobytes.
+- Contract creation will fail with a gas error if larger.

 3. What is the difference between create and create2?
+- CREATE uses the sending account and the sending account's current nonce.
+  - keccak256(abi.encodePacked(msg.sender, nonce))
+- CREATE2 opcode allows deterministic creation of contract addresses.
+  - CREATE2 uses the sending account, the contract initcode, and a custom salt.
+  - keccak256(0xff + msg.sender + salt + keccak256(initcode))

 4. What major change with arithmetic happened with Solidity 0.8.0?
+- Overflows and underflows will throw an error.

 5. What special CALL is required for proxies to work?
+- * delegatecall ?

 6. Prior to EIP-1559, how do you calculate the dollar cost of an Ethereum transaction?
+- *

 7. What are the challenges of creating a random number on the blockchain?
+- RNG on the blockchain is deterministic.
+Global variables such as block.number, block.timestamp, tx.origin, etc. should not be used as a seed to a RNG.
+- Instead, it is recommended to use a trusted RNG Oracle, such as Chainlink.

 8. What is the difference between a Dutch Auction and an English Auction?
+- In an English Auction, an auction takes place over a duration (i.e. 7 days), where the starting price of the item(s) is low and increases as bidders place bids.
+  - At the end of the duration, the bidder with the highest bid may claim the item(s).
+  - All other bidders may withdraw their bid / are refunded at the end of the duration.

+- In a Dutch Auction, an auction takes places over a duration (i.e. 7 days), where the starting price of the item(s) starts high and decreases over time (opposite of English Auction).
+  - The auction will end prematurely if a bidder decides to purchase the item at the current auction price and claim the item(s).

 9. What is the difference between transfer and transferFrom in ERC20?
+- transfer() will transfer the value supplied to the _to address.
+- transferFrom() will transfer the value supplied from the _from address to the _to address.
+- transferFrom() is often used with contracts and an approve() call precedes a transferFrom() call.

 10. Which is better to use for an address allowlist: a mapping or an array?
 Why?
+- * Mapping, because look ups will be cheaper compared to an unsorted array, which will have to iterated each time the allowlist is checked.

 11. Why shouldn’t tx.origin be used for authentication?
+- * tx.origin is global variable that can be spoofed by having a contract in the middle.
+(Redo - better explanation)

 12. What hash function does Ethereum primarily use?
+- keccak256 / sha3

 13. How much is 1 gwei of Ether?
+- 1 gwei = 1 * 10^9

 14. How much is 1 wei of Ether?
+- 1 wei = 1

 15. What is the difference between assert and require?
+- Assert is traditionally used in test cases to validate a condition is true or false.
+- Require is used for validating conditions and propagating errors in source code.

 16. What is a flash loan?
+- A flash loan is where a user borrows funds, uses funds, then pays back the funds all in a single transaction.
+There is no risk for the lender.

 17. What is the check-effects pattern?
+- Checks-Effects-Interactions is a pattern that is often used to mitigate reentrancy risks.
+The necessary conditions are checked, then the necessary state changes are made, then external calls / transfers are made last.

 18. What is the minimum amount of Ether required to run a solo staking node?
+- 32 ETH is required to run a full Ethereum node.

 19. What is the difference between fallback and receive?
+- Either fallback or receive can be called when Ether is sent to a contract.
+  - fallback() will be called if msg.data is empty or if receive() is not implemented.
+  - fallback() is also called in situations where the function selector used in the call to the contract does not match an existing selector.

 20. What is reentrancy?
+- Reentrancy is when there is a callback into the calling contract during a transaction's execution.

 21. As of the Shanghai upgrade, what is the gas limit per block?
+- * 30 million gas is the maximum allowed.
+The target block size is 15 million gas.
+The block base fee will fluctuate based on network usage.

 22. What prevents infinite loops from running forever?
+- Gas limit and Block gas limit.
+  - Gas limit is the amount of gas that the sender of the transaction is willing to use for the transaction (transaction-level limit).
+  - Block gas limit is a limit set by the network for the total computation allowed in a single block, this is voted and set by validators. (network-level limit)

 23. What is the difference between tx.origin and msg.sender?
+- tx.origin can never be a contract.
+Will always be an EOA.
+- msg.sender can be spoofed to be a contract.

 24. How do you send Ether to a contract that does not have payable functions, or a receive or fallback?
+- It is possible to force send ether using selfdestruct.

 25. What is the difference between view and pure?
+- pure and view are reserved keywords in Solidity that set the visibility of a function.
+  - Pure functions promise to not read or change blockchain state.
+  - View functions promise to not change the blockchain state.

 26. What is the difference between transferFrom and safeTransferFrom in ERC721?
+- safeTransferFrom checks if the receive is able to handle ERC721s.
+  - The goal is to ensure that NFTs are not locked or lost.
+  - Used with onERC721Received hook

+- transferFrom is the standard way to send NFTs and does not include checks for the receiver.

 27. How can an ERC1155 token be made into a non-fungible token?
+- *

 28. What is access control and why is it important?
+- Access Control is gating access to public / external functions to only specific authorized addresses.
+- * Importance

 29. What does a modifier do?
+- * A function modifier allows checks to occur before a function's execution.
+This provides a way to re-use checks numerous places in the contract to save gas if checks are used more than once.

 30. What is the largest value a uint256 can store?
+- (2 ^ 256) - 1

 31. What is variable and fixed interest rate?
+- Variable rates will adjust over time in response to market conditions.
+- Fixed rates are locked in when the user obtains the loan.

 # Medium
 1. What is the difference between transfer and send?
 Why should they not be used?